ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 ### MeerKATHI

 The MeerKAT HI (MeerKATHI) Pipeline is a pipeline in active development for radio interferometry data reduction, which currently exists outside ilifu's [supported software environments](/tech_docs/software_environments).
 Please read the documentation [here](https://meerkathi.readthedocs.io/en/latest/), and find the (private) repository [here](https://github.com/ska-sa/meerkathi).
+For access to this repository, please contact [Paolo Serra](mailto:paolo.serra@inaf.it).

 #### Installing MeerKATHI on ilifu